slsa-framework/slsa/README.md

 ## Get involved

-We rely on feedback from other organisations to evolve SLSA and be more useful to more people.
+We rely on feedback from other organizations to evolve SLSA and be more useful to more people.
 We’d love to hear your experiences using it.

 **Are the levels achievable in your project?
 Would you add or remove anything from the framework?
 What else is needed before you can adopt it?**